-Utilise Awkward Spaces
+Utilise Awkward Spaces in Lofts

 Another issue faced by renovators of old homes is tall ceilings, which often dwarf off-the-shelf wardrobes and freestanding furniture.
 This is where bespoke fitted furniture comes into its own.
-Not only is every inch of available space put to good use, but furniture designed specifically for a room always tends to be much more pleasing to the eye (5).
+Not only is every inch of available space put to good use, but furniture designed specifically for a room always tends to be much more pleasing to the eye.

-2. Walnut veneered bathroom cupboards by Woodstock Furniture
+Walnut veneered bathroom cupboards by Woodstock Furniture

-3. Under eaves storage by Barbara Genda Bespoke Furniture
+Under eaves storage by Barbara Genda Bespoke Furniture

-4. Bespoke built in storage by Neville Johnson
+Bespoke built in storage by Neville Johnson

-Build Around Doors and Windows
+Build Around Doors, Windows and Chimney Breasts

 It was once home to the broom cupboard, or used as overflow for the pantry, then it became ‘the spot’ for a downstairs loo.
 The space beneath the stairs in the British home has fulfilled many uses over the years.
 But, with the staircase typically located in falling distance of the front door, we’re cottoning on to the potential of this area for hanging coats and hiding away outdoor shoes — particularly useful if you do not have the space for a dedicated bootroom.